idleberg/php-vite-manifest/README.md

 ## Usage

-To get you going, first instantiate the class exposed by this library
+To get you going, first instantiate the class exposed by this library.

 ```php
 new Manifest(string $manifestPath, string $baseUri, string $algorithm = "sha256");